business Term Loan

 What is a business term loan?

 A business term loan is a loan that provides you with a lump sum of money upfront that you borrow from a lender, then pay back at fixed intervals over a set period of time, with interest.
 Depending on your lender and the terms of the loan, you’ll pay off the loan on a weekly, bi-weekly, or monthly basis.
-Repayment periods can last from a few months up to 10 years or more.
+Repayment periods can last from a few months up to 10 years or more, and funding amounts can range from $2,000 to $5 million.
+Much of this depends on creditworthiness.

 Pros and cons of term loans

-Term loans have many benefits that make them a great financing option, but they aren’t right for every situation or every company, so you’ll also want to be aware of the cons.
+Term loans have many benefits that make them a great business financing option, but they aren’t right for every situation or every company, so you’ll also want to be aware of the cons.

-Some of the pros of term loans include:
+Some pros of term loans include:

-• You can borrow large loan amounts.
+• You can borrow large loan amounts with flexible monthly payments.

-Some cons to consider are:
+Some cons of term loans are:

 With any financing option, your business is taking on a certain level of risk.
 So be sure to weigh the pros and cons (including the interest rates you get) when making your decision about whether or not to take out a term loan.